eric-spoerner/election-analysis/README.md

 The data being audited in this project is individual voter tallies from the 2018 US Congressional election in Colorado's 1st Congressional District, in which incumbent Diana DeGette [won another term in Congress](https://ballotpedia.org/Colorado%27s_1st_Congressional_District_election,_2018).

-Data is comprised of a CSV containing a total of 369,711 records, with the following data points:
+Data is comprised of a CSV containing a total of 369,711 records, with each record representing a single vote with the following data points:
-* ID
+* Voter ID
 * County
 * Candidate receiving vote